oroinc/documentation/user_guide_sales_tools/b2b_sales/leads.rst

 Multiple emails, phones and addresses can be added for a lead.

 .. image:: ../../img/leads_2.0/leads_create_contact_info.png
+   :alt: Contact information in the new lead

 In the **Additional** section, you can give additional information on the lead (if available).

 .. image:: ../../img/leads_2.0/leads_add_info.jpg
+   :alt: The additional section in the new lead

 Once all the necessary fields have been defined, click :guilabel:`Save and Close` in the right top corner of the page to save the lead in the system.